albindevs/albindevs-blog/content/blog/comsume-what-you-want-to-create.md

 ---
+img: /images/blog/consume/create.png
+draft: true
+destacado: false
-title: "Consume what you want to create"
+title: Consume what you want to create

-description: "Thoughts on starting out as a content creator and how to keep ideas coming"
+description: Thoughts on starting out as a content creator and how to keep ideas coming
+imgAlternativeText: Things you love
 categories:
   - creator
 tags:
   - creativity
   - content
 date: 2021-04-25T09:01:50-04:00
-update:
+update: 2021-05-22T19:01:58.065Z

-img: "/images/blog/consume/create.png"
-imgAlternativeText: "Things you love"

-igPost:
+igPost: null

-destacado: false

-draft: false

 ---

 Around the end of last year I started writing this blog.
 Recently I been struggling while trying to find ideas to write about or even the inspiration to do it.
 And then I suddenly realized that I wasn't even reading anything.